UCO Purchasing Policies & Guidelines

 Purchases by dollar amounts and the competitive bidding rules to be considered:

-Purchases up to $1,500.00 may be made via ProCard or by a valid UCO purchase order.
+Purchases up to $2,499.00 may be made via ProCard.
+See the ProCard website for newly revised dollar threshold information.
 There is no requirement for competition at this order level, but as an institution we encourage the University to ensure the best value purchase.
 See ProCard webpage for requirements and restrictions.
-If requisition is utilized, the requisition must be marked appropriately to explain why ProCard was not utilized, or the requisition will be returned to the requestor.

-Purchases up to $2,499.00 may be made via valid UCO purchase order.
+Purchases up to $2,499.00 may be made via valid UCO purchase order if ProCard cannot be utilized.
+Reasons for not utilizing the ProCard shall be explained on the requisition by the requester.
 There is no requirement for competition at this order level, but as an institution we encourage the University to ensure the best value purchase.
 If the purchase involves a service related project, e.g. painting, fencing, athletic fieldwork, electrical services/hardwiring, door installation, etc., despite the statute and policy threshold dollar amount for written quotes, UCO must have a written scope of work and receive a written Vendor quote which will be combined to produce the requisition and purchase order.
 These written documents between UCO and the Vendor assure a clear understanding of the specific service related project and protect the University against incomplete work which could lend to legal issues.

 Purchases $25,000.00 and greater require formal competitive bidding.
 Specifications and scope of work should be emailed to the Director of Purchasing.
 The type of formal solicitation will be deemed by the Director of Purchasing based on the following criteria: